 Our inheritance law relies on both the legal and testamentary systems.
 Through the ages and especially the laws produced at the time of the Revolution, the principle of inheritance consistency, according to which the law does not make any difference between the nature or origin of the assets when establishing the inheritance process, has been maintained.
 The principle of non-discrimination based on the age or sex of the heirs has also been enacted.

-After the Civil Code, inheritance law has been subject to various major changes.
+Since the enactment of the Civil Code, inheritance law has been subject to various major changes.
 Significant importance has been given to couple, affiliations, equality and a decline of the ascendants’ rights (whose reserved portion was removed in 2006).
 In relation to children’s rights, the principle of equality between legitimate and natural children was enacted in the Law of 3 January 1972.
 While previously they were competing with the surviving spouse – the inheritance rights of such children were reduced to half of what they should have received if they had been born from a marital relationship – children born of adulterous relationships had to wait until 2001 to see their rights fully enforced.

 In relation to the surviving spouse, it was only after 2001 that the surviving spouse obtained ownership rights, ranked above brothers and sisters and benefited from a reserved portion.